 - policy makers

-Thematic Forums are held on a more regular basis in cooperation with Member States to address key topics at national and regional level.
-Most recently Thematic Forums took place in Vienna, Helsinki and San Sebastián (see below for conference reports) and the next one will take place in Croatia on 19-20 October 2017.
+Thematic Forums are held on a regular basis in cooperation with Member States and address key topics at the national and regional level.